FRANkiller13/PHP-mini-forum/readme.md

 ✅➡️ Maximum 5 posts per category and you can view all posts from the category by clicking on [View All Posts]

-❗Upcoming features❗
+❗Upcoming features on paid version❗
 ➡️ Avatar
 ➡️ Profile
-➡️ Edit your posts
+➡️✅ Edit your posts
 ➡️ Lost password
 ➡️ Remove posts [Admin permissions]
 ➡️ Remove Categories [Admin permissions]